lfurtkevicova/gislab-my-notes/docs/terms.rst

    six groups of two hexadecimal digits separated by colons ``0:0:0:0:0:0`` or by hyphens ``0-0-0-0-0-0`` or three groups of four hexadecimal digits separated by dots ``0.0.0``

+*Network mask*
+   tells computer the size of the network to which it is being connected, it is formatted the same way as the IP address, but usually looks something like ``255.255.255.0``

 *PXE booting*
    *Preboot Execution Environment* booting, is a method of having an end computer